 I liked doing a series of repetitive diagonals starting from the shin, calf, buttocks, up to the thigh, creating rhythym.
-The light on the left has completely blocked in by the midtones to the right and dark angular structures.
+The light on the left is completely blocked in by dark tones and midtones.
+However, to the right angular structures slowly merge into the negative space around them.

 Graphite pencil drawing (Sakura 0.5 mm, 4B) on Winsor & Newton Bristol paper (21 x 29.7 x 0.1 cm) – A4 format)